Mail & Guardian: History

-In 2017, Media Development Investment Fund, a New York-based not-for-profit investment fund, announced that it had acquired a majority stake in the Mail & Guardian.
+In 2017, Media Development Investment Fund, a New York–based not-for-profit investment fund, announced that it had acquired a majority stake in the Mail & Guardian.
 The restructured ownership saw the CEO, Hoosain Karjieker, acquire a minority stake in the business as part of a Black Economic Empowerment (BEE) transaction.
 Staff continue to own a 10% share of the company.
 The former majority shareholder, Trevor Ncube, disposed of his equity interest.

 The newspaper's headquarters are in Johannesburg.
 The editor-in-chief is Ron Derby and the CEO is Hoosain Karjieker.

-The Mail & Guardian is considered a newspaper of record for South Africa.

 The Mail & Guardian Online

 In 1994, the Mail & Guardian Online was launched in conjunction with Media24 (a subsidiary of the Naspers group), becoming the first internet news publication in Africa.
 It has grown into its own daily news operation with a number of writers, multimedia producers, sub-editors and more.
 It is run out of the Mail & Guardian offices in Rosebank, Johannesburg.
 The site focuses on local, international and African hard news, sport and business.

 The website began its life as the Electronic Mail & Guardian, which was initially an e-mail subscription service that allowed readers living outside South Africa to receive Mail & Guardian newspaper stories before they reached newspaper subscribers.
 Soon after, the service expanded into a searchable online archive, published in partnership with Sangonet, the country's oldest internet service provider.
 A website was added, which in turn progressed from producing a weekly mirror of the printed newspaper to generating its own daily news.

 The Mail & Guardian Online was jointly owned by internet service provider MWEB and publishing company M&G Media until M&G Media purchased 100% of the operation in 2008.

 It has interactive news photo galleries, discussion forums and special reports on subjects such as Zimbabwe, HIV and South African President Jacob Zuma.
 It is known for hard-hitting political reporting, investigations as well as strong beat reporting, particularly in education, labour, environment and health.